Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 This screen is for teams using agents with external actions, tool access, or higher autonomy who need a blunt answer on shutdown, escalation, and evidence readiness before wider rollout.

-• Checks stop mechanisms, human override thresholds, access revocation, traceability, isolation, and board-ready escalation.
+• Checks stop mechanisms, human override thresholds, access revocation, traceability, isolation, and board-focused escalation.

 • Flags whether the containment posture is ready, conditional, materially exposed, or not containable for enterprise scale.

-• Routes to ACT Tier 2 when the missing layer is shutdown policy, incident procedure, evidence, and executive reporting.
+• Routes to AI Controls Professional when the missing layer is shutdown policy, incident procedure, evidence, and executive reporting.

 Enterprise agent-containment illustration showing a kill switch, revocation controls, isolated systems, evidence trails, and executive escalation readiness.